INCOME & CAPITAL GAINS TAX

 A captive insurance company, typically referred to as a “captive,” is an insurance company that you own.
 It’s a risk management insurance structure that, when set up and operated in compliance with state regulations and IRS guidelines, can provide substantial risk mitigation, economic, tax, and estate planning benefits.

-A captive issues policies that protect you against business risks for which coverage from commercial insurance carriers may be unavailable or unaffordable.
+A captive insurance company issues policies that protect you against business risks for which coverage from commercial insurance carriers may be unavailable or unaffordable.
 Instead of paying premiums to a commercial insurance carrier, you pay premiums for coverage to your captive company.
 Any unused premiums your business pays accrue to your benefit as equity in the captive instead of going out the door to a carrier.
 The premiums paid to the captive may qualify as deductible for the business or professional practice.

 The IRS Is Examining Captives Closely Now